 The Sender Policy Framework (SPF) specification (RFC 7208) states that email receivers should limit SPF evaluation to a maximum of 10 DNS lookups.
-This includes both direct queries for SPF records and any recursive lookups triggered by include
+This includes both direct queries for SPF records and any recursive lookups triggered by include, a, mx, ptr, or exists mechanisms.

 Each nested SPF record inclusion adds to the total count.
 Consider this example: